frederic-perez/AmE-dictionary/data/idioms.md

 __off the grid__ :two::hammer:
 __off the hook__ :three::hammer: _I let you off the hook._
 __off the rails__ In an abnormal or malfunctioning condition, as in _Her political campaign has been off the rails for months._ The phrase occurs commonly with go, as in _Once the superintendent resigned, the effort to reform the school system went off the rails._ This idiom alludes to the rails on which trains run; if a train goes off the rails, it stops or crashes.
+__off the shelf__ Ready made for purchase from available stock; not custom built or crafted.
+Often hyphenated.
 __off to the races__ :three: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we’ve said goodbye to everyone.
 Looks like we’re off to the races._
 __off to the side__
 __off work__